sthenic/sigscape/README.md

 ## Embedded Python

 You can extend the command palette with your own custom commands.
-These are defined in Python and utilizes the `pyadq` package to control the digitizer.
+These are defined in Python and utilize the `pyadq` package to control the digitizer.

 Python scripts that define custom commands *must*